-Vaccine supply hinders expanding beyond 100 million shots goal, Biden health official says
+Vaccine supply hinders expanding beyond goal of 100 million shots, Biden health official says

 In the day before she took over at the CDC and in the few days since, Walensky has repeatedly said publicly that the goals for vaccination and the decisions about when to expand the groups eligible for it must be harmonized with the amount of vaccine doses available in the United States.

-In an interview with NBC on Thursday, she suggested that top health officials in the Trump administration had been overly optimistic in predicting late last year that coronavirus vaccines could be widely available to the American public by late February or early March.
+In an interview with NBC on Thursday, she suggested that top health officials in the Trump administration had been overly optimistic in predicting late last year that doses could be widely available to the American public by late February or early March.

 “I don’t think late February we’re going to have vaccine in every pharmacy in this country,” Walensky said.
 She said the new administration would adhere to the 100-day goal, adding: “We … also want to be very cognizant of the fact that after 100 days, there are still a lot of Americans who need vaccine, so we have our pedal to the metal to make sure we can get as much vaccine out there.”